Second fire breaks out in Baghdad airport, prompting probe

 The fire broke out at dawn on the ground floor of the airport’s VIP hall and caused some material damage but no human losses, according to an Iraqi military statement.
 The fire was put out by 16 civil defense brigades, according to the statement.
 Flights continued as scheduled.

 The civil defense requested that an investigation be launched to determine the cause of the fire.
-Prime Minister Mohammed Shia al-Sudani visited the area.
-Al-Sudani assumed the premiership on Oct.
-28.
+Al-Sudani, who assumed the premiership on Oct.
+28, went to the scene of the blaze and then held meetings with top officials and ordered a review into the airport’s security measures.

+He also ordered a legal committee to identify individuals responsible for the airport’s fire suppression system which has not been functioning since 2013, the statement from his office said.

 An airport official said the fire had started in a section of the VIP hall reserved for the premier and spread to the hall from there.
 The official spoke on condition of anonymity because he was not authorized to brief the media about the ongoing investigation.